gavinpirrie/GeoLiAs/README.md

 ## Credits

-The instructions above on how to deploy a voila application on heroku are adapted from [voila-dashboards/voila-heroku](https://github.com/voila-dashboards/voila-heroku).
+Instructions on how to deploy Earth Engine Apps on heroku are [here] (https://mongo-lin-gee.herokuapp.com)